 The Oliver No. 12 was the last export model manufactured in the United States.
 It is based on the Oliver 11.

-The Oliver No. 12 unusually does not continue following the export serial number scheme.
-Instead, the model 12 serial numbers are intermixed with models 11 and L-12.
-I know of six Oliver No. 12 machines in existance.
+The Oliver No. 12 does not follow the export serial number scheme.
+Instead, the model 12 serial numbers are intermixed with models 11, L-12 and L-13.
+I know of around half a dozen Oliver No. 12 machines in existence.

 When the Oliver Typewriter Manufacturing Company opened in England in 1928, they introduced the Oliver Nos.
 15 and 16.
-These British Oliver models keep the same gloss black finish introduced on the Oliver 11 and 12.
-The most noticeable improvement was made to the ribbon holder lids - they are now flat and pivotable so that they would not get lost.
-Unfortunately, it took over a dozen models for this change to be made.
+These British Oliver models keep the same gloss black finish introduced on the Olivers 11 and 12.
+The most noticeable improvement was made to the ribbon holder lids - they are now flat and pivotable such that they remain attached to the machine and do not get lost.